 Both of my kids adore these Chinese children’s books about dogs!
-These are 2 great stories paired with sweet illustrations!
+These relatable, engaging stories are paired with realistic illustrations!

 我永远爱你 Chinese Book Review